Psychotherapist

 EDUCATION AND BACKGROUND

-I received my Master of Arts in Psychology from Seattle University and a doctorate in education from the University of Washington.
-I received mentorship and training in community mental health, where I honed skills in many powerful modalities, including dialectical and cognitive-based therapies, motivational interviewing, mindful self-compassion, and collaborative, respectful harm-reduction approaches to substance use disorders.
+I earned a Master of Arts in Psychology from Seattle University and a doctorate in education from the University of Washington.
+I received mentorship and training in community mental health, where I honed skills in modalities such as dialectical and cognitive-based therapies, motivational interviewing, mindful self-compassion, and collaborative, respectful harm-reduction approaches to substance use disorders such as CRAFT (Community Reinforcement Approach to Family Training).

 I come to my work as a psychotherapist with decades of teaching and learning with young children, youth, families, and educators, working in culturally and socioeconomically diverse schools and various community-based settings.
 I’ve coached and mentored new teachers and was a program director and professor, teaching courses in multicultural education policy and history.
-Currently, I teach undergraduate psychology courses in writing and holistic, body-based forms of healing.
+Currently, I teach undergraduate psychology courses in writing, family systems, and whole-body healing.

 Areas of Focus